kkli08/kkli08/README.md

 **LLM post-training · RLVR · GPU and systems engineering**

-I'm an engineer at **XPENG Robotics**, where I work on reinforcement learning with verifiable rewards (RLVR) for large language models.
+I'm an engineer at **XPENG Robotics**, where I work on reinforcement learning with verifiable rewards (RLVR) Infrastructure for large language models.
 I hold an M.Eng. in Electrical and Computer Engineering from the **University of Toronto** and a B.A.Sc. in Computer Science from the **University of Alberta**.